Wizard! Chapter 230

 The last thing William saw was Chris swinging toward him.
 He would have liked to think he looked Chris in the eye, but Chris was a staff and had no eyes.
 Still, he felt as if they looked at each other and nodded seriously.
 Then, William’s hand collided with Chris… and all of the energy William had gathered vanished, while the momentum of the staff and the Demon King’s ki coating intent on smashing him into oblivion.
 Still, William smiled grimly, as he felt his ki flow out of him, into Chris… and through Chris, it entered the Demon King’s soul.
 The staff crushed William’s arm… but never reached his head.

 Official records of the death of the Demon King were fuzzy.
 However, it was clear that the survivors of the battle were mostly those who had run away.
 One of them recalled turning around only to see a bright light, and after that he was blind.
-Those who visited the battlefield only found some bodies around a large hole in the ground, more than a kilometer across.
+Those who visited the battlefield only found some bodies around a large hole in the ground, nearly a mile across.
 At the edges there were some remnants of those who had fallen, such as armor and what parts of the body was inside, but there were less and less remains toward the center.
 In the very middle, there was nothing recognizable except mangled terrain, with no remnants of anything, not even any scraps of magical armor.
 When word reached the leaders of the remaining armies, a victorious battle was declared, as well as the Demon King’s permanent demise.